Becoming a licensed insurance agent is a great way to forward your career.

 FINRA Securities Licenses

-If you are working to become a life insurance agent or financial advisor, you will need licensing over and above your state’s insurance license.
+If you are working to become a life insurance agent or financial advisor, you will need securities licensing over and above your state’s insurance license.
+A securities license is required to sell securities, a common job role for both financial advisors and insurance agents.
+The process to get your securities license starts with knowing the right securities license for your position and professional goals.

 The qualifications and prerequisites to become an insurance agent are actually very little compared to other jobs.
 Aside from licensing, you will need to have a relatively clean background, great people skills, and the willingness and ability to learn.